Bible Definitions Shed Light On God’s Word!

 A large congregation with 2,000 or more people attending services.
 It is typically Protestant, often evangelical.
 Two-thirds of megachurches are affiliated with a denomination.
 They tend to cluster in the suburbs located outside of growing cities.
 Currently, there are more than 1,200 megachurches in the United States.
 Famous megachurch pastors include Joel Osteen and Rick Warren.

-Mental Health, Religion, and: Mental Health
+Mental Health, Religion, and Mental Health

 It consists of positive and negative dimensions.
 Positive mental health includes positive emotions (e.g., happiness, peace, etc.) and positive cognitive processes (e.g., optimistic thinking and adaptation).
 In contrast, adverse mental health involves emotions, cognitions, and behaviors that cause dysfunction in social relationships, occupation, and recreation and interfere with adaptation (e.g., anger, violence, addiction, etc.; see Koenig et al. 2012: 298).
 An estimated 80 percent of studies focus on mental health in religion and health (Koenig 2012).
 Religiousness improves positive mental health and reduces adverse mental health outcomes.
 Examining hundreds of studies on mental health and religion, Koenig and colleagues (2012) found that religion/spirituality improves mental well-being, increases hope/optimism, reduces loneliness/depression, increases social capital, reduces substance abuse, and improves marital outcomes.